 Injuries and Illnesses

 Construction laborers and "helpers, construction trades, all other" have some of the highest rates of injuries and illnesses of all occupations.
-Workers may experience cuts from materials and tools, falls from ladders and scaffolding, and burns from chemicals or equipment.
-Some jobs expose workers to harmful materials, fumes, odors, or dangerous machinery.
-Workers also may experience muscle fatigue and injuries related to lifting and carrying heavy materials.
-Although they face similar hazards, construction helpers generally experience a rate of injuries and illnesses that is close to the national average.
+Workers may experience cuts from materials and tools, fatal and nonfatal falls from ladders and scaffolding, and burns from chemicals or equipment.
+Some jobs expose workers to harmful materials, fumes, or odors, or to dangerous machinery.
+Workers may also experience muscle fatigue and injuries related to lifting and carrying heavy materials.

 Like many construction workers, most laborers and helpers work full time.
-Although they sometimes stop work because of bad weather, they often work overtime to meet deadlines.
-Laborers and helpers on highway and bridge projects may need to work overnight to avoid major disruptions to traffic.
+Although they must sometimes stop work because of bad weather, they may work overtime to meet deadlines.
+Laborers and helpers on highway and bridge projects may need to work overnight to avoid causing major traffic disruptions.
 In some parts of the country, construction laborers and helpers may work only during certain seasons.
 For example, in northern climates, cold weather frequently disrupts construction activity in the winter.

-Most construction laborers and helpers learn through short-term on-the-job training after being hired by a construction contractor or a temporary-help employment agency.
-Workers typically gain experience by doing jobs under the guidance of experienced workers.
+Construction laborers and helpers typically learn through OJT after being hired by a construction contractor.
+Workers usually learn by performing tasks under the guidance of experienced workers.

 Licenses, Certifications, and Registrations

-Laborers who remove hazardous materials (hazmat) must have a federal hazmat license required for all hazardous materials removal workers.
+Laborers who remove hazardous materials (hazmat) must meet the federal and state requirements for hazardous materials removal workers.

 Depending on the work they do, laborers may need specific certifications, which may be attained through LIUNA.
 Rigging and scaffold building are commonly attained certifications.
 Certification can help workers prove that they have the knowledge to perform more complex tasks.

-Through experience and training, construction laborers can advance into positions that involve more complex tasks.
-For example, laborers may earn certifications in welding, scaffold erecting, or concrete finishing and then spend more time performing those activities.
+Through experience and training, construction laborers and helpers can advance into positions that involve more complex tasks.
+For example, laborers may earn certifications in welding, erecting scaffolding, or finishing concrete, and then spend more time performing those activities.
 Similarly, helpers sometimes move into construction craft occupations after gaining experience in the field.
 For example, experience as an electrician’s helper may lead someone to becoming an apprentice electrician.

 Construction laborers typically have an interest in the Building and Organizing interest areas, according to the Holland Code framework.
 The Building interest area indicates a focus on working with tools and machines, and making or fixing practical things.
 The Organizing interest area indicates a focus on working with information and processes to keep things arranged in orderly systems.